Policies, Procedures & Forms

 RISO Fact Sheet for Instructors

-RISO Fact Sheet for Students (Please read this information fully before submitting your RISO Academic Accomodation Form)
+RISO Fact Sheet for Students (Please read this information fully before submitting your RISO Academic Accommodation Form)

 McMaster University offers a Late Withdrawal option to help students who have fallen behind in a course and are not prepared to write final exam (or equivalent).
 The maximum number of units students may request a Late Withdrawal for throughout their undergrad degree is 18 units.